adioshun/gitBook_Semantic_Segmentation/fastr-cnn2015.md

 ### 2.1 The RoI pooling layer
 The RoI pooling layer uses max pooling to convert the features inside any valid region of interest into a small feature map with a fixed spatial extent of H × W (e.g., 7 × 7), where H and W are layer hyper-parameters that are independent of any particular RoI.

-> RoI pooling layer는 max pooling을 사용하며, 유요한 RoI내 Features를 small feature map으로 변환 하는 일을 진행 한다.
+> RoI pooling layer: RoI내 Features -> small feature map(H × W)으로 변환(max pooling을 사용)

 In this paper, an RoI is a rectangular window into a conv feature map.
 Each RoI is defined by a four-tuple (r, c, h, w) that specifies its top-left corner (r, c) and its height and width (h, w).
 > 본논문에서 RoI는 사각형 창이며 위치정보를 가지고 있다.

-RoI max pooling works by dividing the h × w RoI window into an H × W grid of sub-windows of approximatesize h=H × w=W and then max-pooling the values in eachsub-window into the corresponding output grid cell.
+RoI max pooling works by dividing the h × w RoI window into an H × W grid of sub-windows of approximate size h/H × w/W and then max-pooling the values in each sub-window into the corresponding output grid cell.

 Pooling is applied independently to each feature map channel,as in standard max pooling.